Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Shipping products

-Shopify is flexible when it comes to shipping, allowing you to set:
+Shopify is very flexible when it comes to shipping, allowing you to set:

-It’s easy enough to set up shipping rules based on price or weight, and you can create shipping zones that cover groups of countries too.
+When building Shopify stores, I’ve found it easy enough to set up shipping rules based on price or weight; similarly, creating shipping zones that cover groups of countries is pretty straightforward too.

 When it comes to real-time shipping rates — where carriers provide live estimates at checkout, based on distance, weight and the number of boxes needed to ship items — you have two options, depending on your location.